-In your comments, you note that there are no "T" criteria for sediment or soil organisms in REACH Annex XIII or the guidance.
+In your comments, you note that there are no "T" criteria for sediment or soil organisms in REACH annex XIII or the guidance.
 You note the applicability of the equilibrium partitioning approach where pelagic testing is not possible.
-However you state that as pelagic data are available, and indicate no effects, these should be given more weight in the assessment.
+However, you say that as pelagic data are available, and indicate no effects, these should be given more weight in the assessment.

-ECHA agrees that the REACH Annex XIII criteria do not include a criteria for sediment toxicity.
-ECHA also agrees that in principle studies on pelagic organisms would be preferred to assess the long-term NOEC or EC10.
-However, the REACH PBT guidance states (R11, p.
-60): "In such cases [where log Kow >6], it may be both impractical and uninformative to test pelagic species via the water phase.
-Tests with sediment dwelling species may provide more useful information on the toxicity of the substance in the [benthic] compartment in which it will be mainly found".

-ECHA recognises that it was feasible to test L5 (or read-across substances) in pelagic tests, and since L5 is of lower water solubility, it is reasonable to conclude that it will not be more toxic to pelagic organisms.
-However, the guidance does not indicate that toxicity in the benthic compartment should be disregarded; rather, it provides useful information for the "T" assessment.
+ECHA agrees that the REACH Annex XIII criteria do not include a criterion for sediment toxicity.
+ECHA also agrees that in principle studies on pelagic organisms would be preferred to assess the NOEC or EC10.
+However, the REACH PBT guidance states (R11, p60) In such cases [where log Kow >6], it may be both impractical and uninformative to test pelagic species via the water phase.
+Tests with sediment dwelling species may provide more useful information on the toxicity of the substance in the [benthic] compartment in which it will be mainly found.
+ECHA recognises that it was feasible to test L4 in pelagic tests.
+However, the guidance does not indicate that toxicity in the benthic compartment should be disregarded, but rather it provides useful information for the "T" assessment.

-You argue that the absence of toxicity in the available pelagic studies means that the validity of the equilibrium partitioning approach has not been shown.
+You argue that the absence of toxicity in the available pelagic studies means that the validity of the equilibrium partitioning has not been shown.
 ECHA disagrees that toxic effects should be used as a measure of validity of the approach.
 The guidance on the calculation does not require this (REACH guidance R10 10.5.2.1).
-ECHA considers that as equilibrium partitioning is a physico-chemical calculation, its validity is dependent on the suitability and relevance of these characteristics.
-In fact there would be a concern if the reverse logic were applied, i.e. the lack of pelagic effects were used to argue that there would be no effect in benthic organisms.
-For instance REACH endpoint guidance 7b, p.
-145 states: "Furthermore, it has to be considered that for substances that do not exhibit a toxic effect when tested in water only test systems because equilibrium was not reached during exposure phase may nevertheless exert significant toxic effects in sediment tests.
+ECHA considers that as equilibrium partitioning is a physico-chemical calculation, its validity is dependent on the suitability of these characteristics.
+In fact there would be a concern if the reverse were applied i.e. the lack of pelagic effects were used to argue that there would be no effect in benthic organisms.
+For instance REACH endpoint guidance 7b, p145 states: Furthermore, it has to be considered that for substances that do not exhibit a toxic effect when tested in water only test systems because equilibrium was not reached during exposure phase may nevertheless exert significant toxic effects in sediment tests.
 Therefore, for these substances a read-across from pelagic data to sediment data is not possible.
-In such cases, it should be considered to perform toxicity test on sediment organisms (whole sediment tests) at lower tonnage levels (in accordance with annex VI to REACH)."
+In such cases, it should be considered to perform toxicity test on sediment organisms (whole sediment tests) at lower tonnage levels (in accordance with annex VI to REACH).